Pasek108/PMA-BetterDesigner/README.md

 Grab and drag a table with header text longer than the longest text in its rows to the right.

 ### Fix
-Prevent header text from breaking into multiple lines.
+Prevented header text from breaking into multiple lines.

 ## table_buttons_fix